Is online therapy for you?

 - Have children who will not be participating in the sessions.

-Many parents find it easier and more affordable to locate children in the next room while doing a parenting or couple session from the comfort of home.
+Many parents find it easier or more affordable (no childcare!) to locate children in the next room while doing a parenting or couple session from the comfort of home.
+Another convenient option is later evening parenting sessions, after children go to bed.

 I take your needs very seriously and am committed to ensuring that strict care is given to privacy, nonverbal cues, and technology.
-Although I understand that you may realize it does not work for you, I encourage you to give it a try!
+Although I understand that you may realize online therapy is not right you, I encourage you to give it a try!